 Published source details

 Stewart G.B., Bayliss H.R., Showler D.A., Pullin A.S. & Sutherland W.J.
 (2006) Does the use of in-stream structures and woody debris increase the abundance of salmonids?
-Systematic Review No. 12.
-Centre for Evidence-Based Conservation
+CEE Review 05-006 (SR12).
+CEE (Collaboration for Environmental Evidence) Systematic Reviews, 12

 In-stream structures (such as flow deflectors, weirs and woody debris) have been in widespread use for many decades, having been incorporated into streams and rivers in an attempt to increase fish stocks, primarily salmonids, but also species of conservation concern such as European bullhead Cottus gobio.

 A systematic review (see: www.cebc.bham.ac.uk for methodology) was undertaken to assess the impact of in-stream structures on European bullhead Cottus gobio and salmonid fish.
 Those relevant to C.gobio are summarised here.

 Bullhead studies: Only nine relevant data points from two studies concerning Cottus gobio were available.
 Small sample sizes precluded comparison of types of in-stream structure except for the impact of riffles and deflectors.
 Other hydrological and ecological factors such as stream gradient, proportion of cobbles in the substrate, degree of existing modification, water quality and canopy cover were insufficiently reported for analysis, although they are known to impact fish populations.

 One study conducted along 13 rivers in lowland Britain (7 with artificial riffles; 6 with flow deflectors) found that bullhead tended to be more abundant in rehabilitated reaches, but this was only significant for riffles.
 The second study along a regulated river in northern Belgium, found that bullhead were mainly found near bridges characterised by the presence of artificial stones and relatively high water velocity.